christinaheinze/loco-lib/index.md

 `projection` Random projection to use: can be either "sparse" or "SDCT".
 The latter depends on FFTW, see [Dependencies](#obtaining-the-software).

+`flagFFTW` Flag for how FFTW should be executed: 64 corresponds to FFTW_ESTIMATE, 0 corresponds to FFTW_MEASURE.
+For details, see the FFTW documentation on [Planner Flags](http://www.fftw.org/doc/Planner-Flags.html).

 `nFeatsProj` Projection dimension

-`concatenate` True is random projections should be concatenated, otherwise they are added
+`concatenate` True is random projections should be concatenated, otherwise they are added.
+The latter is more memory efficient.

 `CVKind` Can be either "global", "local", or "none"